Brian Lenihan Snr: Out of government

 Lenihan remained active in politics right up to his death in 1995.
 Bitter at what he saw as his betrayal by the Progressive Democrats, he campaigned for Fianna Fáil to go into coalition with the Labour Party instead, something which happened after the 1992 general election.
 He also occasionally reviewed books, which showed an intellect that he had suppressed in his public persona as a politician.

 Death

-Brian Lenihan's health again deteriorated and he died in 1995, at the age of 64.
+Lenihan's health again deteriorated and he died in 1995, at the age of 64.
 The resulting by-election was won by his son Brian Lenihan Jnr.

 In the 1997 general election another son, Conor Lenihan, was elected to Dáil Éireann.

 Brian Lenihan Memorial Lecture

 A Brian Lenihan Memorial Lecture is delivered annually in the Irish Institute of European Affairs.
-The first guest speaker was the late Roy Jenkins (formerly British Home Secretary and President of the European Commission).
-In 2001, the lecture was given by Chris Patten, former British Conservative Party Minister and MP, former Governor of Hong Kong and current British European Commissioner.
+The first guest speaker was the Roy Jenkins (formerly British Home Secretary and President of the European Commission).
+In 2001, the lecture was given by Chris Patten, former British Conservative Party Minister and MP, former Governor of Hong Kong and then British European Commissioner.